-To prepare for preregistration for the coming semester, students must consult with their academic advisers, who will assist them in selecting an appropriate schedule of classes from the Registration Handbook.
-The handbook is a compendium of important information for the semester that includes the schedule of courses, the details of preregistration procedures for the semester, the academic calendar, and information about academic regulations and procedures.
-All students are urged to familiarize themselves with the handbook.
-The semester schedule of courses, the preregistration calendar and registration procedures also are available online on the Seton Hall Web site at www.shu.edu
+To prepare for preregistration for the coming semester, students must consult with their academic advisers, who will assist them in selecting an appropriate schedule of classes.
+Students can check on-line for important information pertaining to registration, including the schedule of courses, the details of preregistration procedures for the semester, the academic calendar, and information about academic regulations and procedures.